raviten/azure-powershell/src/DataBoxEdge/DataBoxEdge/help/Az.DataBoxEdge.md

 Creates new Storage account credential for a device

 ### [New-AzDataBoxEdgeUser](New-AzDataBoxEdgeUser.md)
 Creates new user for a device

 ### [Remove-AzDataBoxEdgeBandwidthSchedule](Remove-AzDataBoxEdgeBandwidthSchedule.md)
-Deletes a Bandwidth schedule
+Deletes a Bandwidth schedule for a device

 ### [Remove-AzDataBoxEdgeRole](Remove-AzDataBoxEdgeRole.md)
 Deletes a role in device